The Molecular Ecologist receives a small commission for purchases made on Bookshop.org via links from this post.

 One such experiment was posted to the bioRxiv preprint server just a month ago.
 Celia Payen and coauthors at the University of Washington painstakingly tested the fitness effects of mutations to thousands of genes in the genome of yeast, in competition in a common environment.
 They then sequenced the genomes of yeast populations that had evolved in that environment for more than a hundred generations, and compared the mutations that actually succeeded over the long term to the ones that looked promising in their initial assay.

 This should sound familiar — it’s remarkably close to Rodrigues and Wagner’s simulations, performed with actual populations of living, mutating, competing cells.
 But its results are somewhat at odds with what Wagner’s research has found.
 Payen et al. found hundreds of mutations that improved fitness in their initial screening, but never turned up in the evolved populations.
 This is exactly what we’d expect to see when the definition of “adaptation” is continuously variable, not just binary survival or failure.
 Further work like Payen’s, tracking mutations during experimental and observed evolutionary change, will provide a “top-down” perspective to complement what Wagner has built almost from first principles.

 Wagner A. 2014.
 Arrival of the Fittest: Solving Evolution’s Greatest Puzzle.
 New York: Current, 291 pages.
-Publisher website.
+Find it on Bookshop.